willegan/getvero.github.io/_articles/scheduling-timing.md

 This will wait X amount of time (to clarify - when selecting "wait 1 day(s)" this is one calendar day, not 24 hrs).
 If you have selected a prefered time AND your account is tracking the user's timezone, then you will be able to target at a local time. **Automatic** is dependent on when the message is scheduled.

-If the time has not passed locally, then the user will receive the message at the expected time.
-If the time has already passed locally, the message will deploy with an expected delay based on when he was supposed to receive the message.
+To use this feature, you'll most likely be dealing with multiple timezones around the world, which means certain timezone could already pass by the time you schedule.
+If the time *has not* passed locally, the user will receive the message at the expected time.
+If the time *has* already passed local to the receipient, the message will deploy with a delay based on when they were supposed to receive the message.

 For Example: